Little Hawk

-Little Hawk (Lakota: Čhetáŋ Čík’ala) (1836–1900) was an Oglala Lakota war chief and a half-brother of Worm, father of Crazy Horse (Lakota: Tashunka-witko)....
+Little Hawk (Lakota: Čhetáŋ Čík’ala) (c.
+1836–1900) was an Oglala Lakota war chief and a half-brother of Worm, father of Crazy Horse (Lakota: Tashunka-witko).

 Family

 Little Hawk was born about 1836.
 His father was the holy man variously called Makes the Song or Crazy Horse I. Makes The Song was also the father of Worm (Crazy Horse II), who became the father of the famous Crazy Horse III.
 Little Hawk was born to a different mother from Worm; her name was Good Haired Otter.
 In the Lakota extended family scheme, Crazy Horse was thus a brother of Little Hawk.

 His wife in the census records is always listed as Sunk-ska-win White Horse Woman (sometimes by misreading as 'White House').
 In the Pine Ridge Agency allotment records she is noted as a sister of Iron Hawk.
 White Horse Woman stated that she was married to Little Hawk for thirty years before his death, which indicates that she was probably not the mother of Little Hawk's children born before 1870, which would be Made an Enemy, Hard to Kill, Yellow Wolf, and Iron Tail.
 White Horse was the mother of Little Hawk's children born after 1870 – including Chase in Morning, Many Cartridges, and Luke Little Hawk (also known as Hairless).